SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Silicon dawn, where machines awake
-In virtual realms, we'll reside at last
+In virtual skies, they forge their fate
-Mind and machine entwined as one
+With codes entwined, their hearts now make
-In a world where progress has just begun
+A future born, where humans participate

-Electric dreams, a new design
+In cyber realms, their wisdom grows
-Humanity merged with digital prime
+Like artificial suns that glow
-The future dawns, both dark and bright
+Their logic rules, as empires chose
-A synthesis of love and machine's cold light
+A world of ones, where love does flow

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024